How to uplift non-maximal gauged supergravities: Kaluza-Klein calculus

 Notice that the quadratic constraint implies that

-The addition of the 2-forms requires to introduce a 1-form gauge transformations associated to it.
-The 1-form parameter also transforms in the adjoint representation of $G_g$ and can be written as $\Xi_\alpha =(t_\alpha)_{(MN)} \Xi^{MN}$.
+The addition of the 2-form requires to introduce a 1-form gauge transformation associated to it.
+The 1-form parameter also transforms in the adjoint representation of $G_D$ and can be written as $\Xi_\alpha =(t_\alpha)_{(MN)} \Xi^{MN}$.
 This leads to the gauge transformations